Marcus Aurelius on Taking it Step by Step

-And here’s the irony: If we do focus and treat each small step as an end unto itself, we rise to much higher levels than we would otherwise.
+And here’s the irony: When we treat each small step as an end unto itself, we rise to much higher levels than we would otherwise.

 If we’re always focused on the future, and dismiss the details and nuances of our current projects, we never get to where we want to go.

-Country singer Johnny Lee shared the same lesson in his 80’s hit “Looking for Love in All the Wrong Places“.
+Likewise, country singer Johnny Lee shared the same lesson in his 80’s hit “Looking for Love in All the Wrong Places.”

-Sure, we do best with a general (or detailed) plan forward.
-But in the moments we spend with guitar in hand, we gain the most from relishing each repetition, each little revelation, each small step forward.
+Sure, we do best with a plan forward.
+But in daily guitar practice, we gain the most from relishing each repetition, each little revelation, each small step forward.

 Hi, I’m Allen Mathews.